ChaseFlorell/FutureFlag/readme.md

 | Artifact       | [![nuget][flag]][flag-link]    | [![nuget-pre][flag-pre]][flag-link]                 |

 ## Feature Flags
- - All - A composite flag that toggles only when all children are enabled
+ - All - A composite flag that enables when all children are enabled
- - Any - A composite flag that toggles when any single child is enabled
+ - Any - A composite flag that enables when any single child is enabled
  - AlwaysOff - IsEnabled = false
  - AlwaysOn - IsEnabled = true
  - JsonRest - IsEnabled when a JSON response comes back `{isEnabled : true|false}`